I am an aspiring Minimalist.

 - I aim to share value.

-In time my aim is to create a simple beautiful life brand that is synonymous with quality and integrity.
+My aim is to create a simple beautiful life brand that is synonymous with quality and integrity.
 I want to spend my time on work that has meaning for me and others.
-I want to spread the message of living simply and according to priorities.
-And to share beauty.
+I want to spread the message of living simply and according to priorities I also want to share beauty.